ayjays132/JurassicParkTrespasser/jp2_pc/Source/Lib/VR/README.md

 # VR Stub

-This directory contains initial placeholder code for Oculus Quest support.
-The implementation currently logs basic initialization and shutdown messages.
-It aims to serve as a starting point for a full VR port.
+This directory contains placeholder code for Oculus Quest support.
+The implementation logs initialization and shutdown messages.

+A basic Android-specific implementation is provided in `android/VR_Android.cpp`.
+It uses `android/log.h` to output messages when running on an Android-based headset such as the Oculus Quest.

+To build for Android enable the `ENABLE_OCULUS_QUEST_SUPPORT` option and use an Android toolchain with CMake.
+The library will compile the Android stub automatically when the `ANDROID` variable is set.